datacarpentry/image-processing/episodes/08-edge-detection.md

 Then, when we run the program, we can use the trackbar sliders to vary the values of the threshold parameters until we are satisfied with the results.
-After we have determined suitable values for the threshold parameters, we can write a simpler program to utilize the parameters without bothering with the user interface and trackbars.
+After we have determined suitable values for the threshold parameters, we can use the simpler program to utilize the parameters without bothering with the user interface and trackbars.

 Here is a Python program that shows how to apply Canny edge detection, and how